About

 • Ages: 7–18 years old

-• Price: $1150 for Overnight Campers (includes breakfast, lunch and dinner, workshops Monday–Friday plus camping Sunday evening through Saturday morning); $875 for Full-day Campers (includes afternoon/evening programming with lunch and dinner, no camping); $675 for Day Campers 9:00 AM–3:00 PM Monday–Friday (includes lunch); 50% deposit plus $50 deposit fee option with remaining half due on or before July 1st; no refunds, with a specific natural-cause cancellation credit/refund policy.
+• Price: $1150 for Overnight Campers (includes breakfast, lunch, dinner, workshops Monday–Friday plus camping Sunday evening until Saturday morning); $875 for Full-day Campers (includes afternoon/evening programming, lunch, and dinner, no camping); $675 for Day Campers 9:00 AM–3:00 PM Monday–Friday (includes lunch); students may pay a 50% deposit plus $50 deposit fee with the remaining half due on or before July 1st; no refunds are available, and if the camp cancels due to natural causes, participants receive credit toward a rescheduled event or a refund minus a $100 processing fee if they cannot attend the rescheduled time.

-One parent testimonial describes attending West Marin Fiddle Camp as an “absolutely amazing experience” after three camps, and notes that the kids program was warm and welcoming, with a balance of structured music learning and playful downtime, and that it was a helpful first step for that parent and child to get introduced to fiddle tunes and grow as musicians together.
+One testimonial describes West Marin Fiddle Camp as an “absolutely amazing experience” and “a truly special place” for deepening a musical journey, with a nurturing and inspiring environment where musical growth happens naturally and joyfully.
+The same testimonial highlights the kids program as warm and welcoming, with a balance of structured music learning and playful downtime, and describes it as a great first step for a parent and child to share time together and get introduced to fiddle tunes.

 • Ages: 7–18 years old

-• Price: $1150 for Overnight Campers (includes breakfast, lunch and dinner, workshops Monday–Friday plus camping Sunday evening through Saturday morning); $875 for Full-day Campers (includes afternoon/evening programming with lunch and dinner, no camping); $675 for Day Campers 9:00 AM–3:00 PM Monday–Friday (includes lunch); 50% deposit plus $50 deposit fee option with remaining half due on or before July 1st; no refunds, with a specific natural-cause cancellation credit/refund policy.
+• Price: $1150 for Overnight Campers (includes breakfast, lunch, dinner, workshops Monday–Friday plus camping Sunday evening until Saturday morning); $875 for Full-day Campers (includes afternoon/evening programming, lunch, and dinner, no camping); $675 for Day Campers 9:00 AM–3:00 PM Monday–Friday (includes lunch); students may pay a 50% deposit plus $50 deposit fee with the remaining half due on or before July 1st; no refunds are available, and if the camp cancels due to natural causes, participants receive credit toward a rescheduled event or a refund minus a $100 processing fee if they cannot attend the rescheduled time.

-One parent testimonial describes attending West Marin Fiddle Camp as an “absolutely amazing experience” after three camps, and notes that the kids program was warm and welcoming, with a balance of structured music learning and playful downtime, and that it was a helpful first step for that parent and child to get introduced to fiddle tunes and grow as musicians together.
+One testimonial describes West Marin Fiddle Camp as an “absolutely amazing experience” and “a truly special place” for deepening a musical journey, with a nurturing and inspiring environment where musical growth happens naturally and joyfully.
+The same testimonial highlights the kids program as warm and welcoming, with a balance of structured music learning and playful downtime, and describes it as a great first step for a parent and child to share time together and get introduced to fiddle tunes.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.